How permissions and policies provide access management - Amazon Identity and Access Management

 Federated users and roles

 Federated users don't have permanent identities in your Amazon Web Services account the way that IAM users do.
 To assign permissions to federated users, you can create an entity referred to as a role and define permissions for the role.
 When a federated user signs in to Amazon, the user is associated with the role and is granted the permissions that are defined in the role.
-For more information, see Creating a role for a third-party Identity Provider (federation).
+For more information, see Create a role for a third-party identity provider (federation).

 Identity-based and resource-based policies